sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Running in Debug Mode does a few things:

-* Performs a count() after executing each Processor.
+* Performs a count() after executing each processor.
 This makes it easier to track errors.
 It takes out Fire Insights' lazy execution from the picture.
 * Displays the number of records processed at each stage.
-* Displays more information for each SQL etc. which are being executed.
+* Displays more information for each SQL, etc., which are being executed.